-Before asking if solar is a good investment, you should see if there are cheaper ways to reduce your overall energy consumption.
-If your home or business is not energy efficient, you will be wasting precious power through drafty doors and windows.
-Get a home energy audit to determine how you can save energy before you pursue a solar installation.
+Before asking if solar is a good investment, you should see if there are cheaper ways to reduce your overall electricity consumption first.
+If your home or business is not energy efficient, you will be wasting precious solar power through drafty doors, windows, and walls.
+Get a building/home energy audit to determine how you can reduce your electricity consumption before you pursue a solar installation.
 By reducing your overall electricity demand on the grid, you won’t need as big of a solar system, potentially saving you thousands!

 Step 2: Know the Rules

 Review your community’s rules and regulations for installing solar energy systems.
 There are different rules for installing solar in a residential zone vs. a commercial zone, for example.
-Click here to access City of Athens Solar Permitting Checklist.
-The City of Athens is committed to a 3 business day application to approval turnaround for small roof top PV systems.
+Click here to access the City of Athens Solar Permitting Checklist.

 Step 4: Shop Around for a Solar Installer

-Yes – get a quote from multiple installers, if possible.
-Quotes should contain a roof assessment (Steps 1-3 and an estimate of how much solar power you can expect with a certain number of solar panels installed).
-The installer should share what type of panels, racks, and inverters will be used to build the full solar PV system.
+Yes – get a quote from multiple solar installers, if possible.
+Quotes should contain a roof assessment, if applicable, with information about the type of panels, racks, and inverters that will be used to build the full solar PV system.
 Do some research.

-It is important to know your rights as a solar customer.
+You have rights as a solar customer.
 Ask installers for a full cost breakdown, ensuring that you see the full system cost, even without the federal investment tax credit of 30%.
-Also, ask installers if they offer flexible financing options including what the cost will look like if secured through a bank loan, a home equity loan, a line of credit, a power purchase agreement, or an outright cash purchase.
+Also, ask installers if they offer flexible financing options including a breakdown of the details among various options, such as securing financing through a loan or line of credit, a power purchase agreement, or an outright cash purchase.

 Check to see if your solar installer of choice is a licensed contractor with a credentialed electrician on staff.
-Many installers carry North American Board of Certified Energy Practitioners (NABCEP) and/or Electronics Technicians Association (ETA) certification.
+High-quality solar installers carry the North American Board of Certified Energy Practitioners (NABCEP) and/or Electronics Technicians Association (ETA) certification.

-The following solar installation companies provide services in the region:
+The following solar installation companies are located near Athens: